AdvdLaar/Bobcat300-TTN/README.md

 # Known limitations

 * Currently tested with Ethernet only
 * WiFi configuration depends on the Armbian setup.
-I advicse only to use 1 connection.
-WiFi **OR** Ethernet
+I advicse only to use one connection: WiFi **OR** Ethernet
 * Only EU868 has been tested so far
 * Basic Station support is planned but not implemented yet